ga-curriculum/dom-events-lab/README.md

 ## Introduction

-This lab provides an opportunity to practice DOM manipulation by building a calculator in the browser, using the following technologies:
+This lab provides an opportunity to practice DOM manipulation by building a calculator in the browser, using the following:

 - HTML
 - CSS